We belong to one another.

 “Every system is perfectly designed for the results it gets.”

-To move the needle on the challenges we face together, to achieve outcomes as communities that we care deeply about, we have to learn how to approach our collaborative efforts with the lens of system designers.
+To move the needle on the challenges we face together, to achieve community outcomes that we care deeply about, we have to stop pointing fingers at each other, and tend to the the spaces between us and how we design those.

 We have to get and stay curious about why we’re each showing up the way we are, and design differently to encourage a different result.